 From: Los Angeles, CA, USA

-The brainchild of former folkie John Phillips, the Mamas & The Papas was rock's first "hippie band".
-The group featured Phillips, his wife Michelle, Denny Doherty and "Mama" Cass Elliot.
+The brainchild of former folkie John Phillips (vocals, guitar), the Mamas & The Papas was rock's first "hippie band".
+The group featured Phillips, his wife Michelle (vocals), Denny Doherty (vocal) and last but not least "Mama" Cass Elliot (vocals).

 During the folk revival of the 1960s, Phillips had recorded three excellent albums with the Journeymen (which also featured Scott Mckenzie and Dick Weissman) and then formed the New Journeymen in 1964 with his new wife, former model Michelle Gilliam Phillips.
 During the same period, Doherty was the leader of the folk group the Halifax Three, while Elliot fronted the Big Three.
 Both groups dissolved and Doherty and Elliot formed the Mugwumps in 1964 with Jim Hendricks and Zal Yanovsky, later of the Lovin' Spoonful.
 They became a part of the Greenwich Village folk scene just prior to the folk-rock boom of 1965.
 Their tenure was short lived and, like the New Journeymen, quickly disbanded.
 The folk scene was fading fast thanks to Beatlemania, so Phillips quickly decided to venture into a fresh new musical direction.